smsglobal/smsglobal-php/README.md

 **Verify OTP**

 The OTP code entered by your user can be verified by either using `requestId` or `destination number`.
-Followings are examples of each method:
+The followings are examples of each method:

 ```php